What Is the 18th Ward?

 How We Play

 We want our kids to have fun AND learn.
-During the first portion of each practice, kids rotate in small groups to different stations.
+During each practice, kids rotate in small groups to different stations.
 They participate in skill-building exercises and game-based activities.
 Each training station is tailored to the age-appropriate and developmental levels of each small group.
-During the final portion of each practice, we split into teams and scrimmage.
+During portions of each practice, we split into teams and scrimmage.

 We don’t draft or rate players.
 Instead, we prefer to mix up the teams each week to create fun, competitive games.
 Conversations after each practice/game are less about the scoreboard and more about which skills a player is improving on during games and which one they want to work on to get better.